a456pur/seraph/README.md

 - **website suggestions:** suggest features to be added to the website to make the overall experience better!
 - **bug reporting:** flag bugs you've found with the website

+thank you for reading this! hope you enjoy seraph :)